Last Updated on 2025-07-24 by Jorge Bastos

 The Vides

-The restaurant As Vides is another famous restaurant in Câmara de Lobos because of its kebabs in Louro wood.
+The restaurant As Vides is another famous establishment in Câmara de Lobos, renowned for its kebabs made from Louro wood.
 We didn’t go to this restaurant, but a friend who lived in Madeira recommended it.
 We’ve heard that the meat of the espetadas is just as good as the others.
 It is served with traditional fried corn and bolo do caco.
 The owners are very friendly.

 On the other hand, the restaurant is a little dark and less modern, which meant that two of the people we asked for references didn’t put it among their favorites.